travigd/documentation/server/users-and-access-control-lists.md

 }
 ```

-The `$userStreamAcl` controls the default ACL for user streams, while the `$systemStreamAcl` is used as the default for all system streams.
+The `$userStreamAcl` controls the default ACL for user streams, while all system streams use the `$systemStreamAcl` as the default.

 > [!NOTE]
 > `$w` in the `$userStreamAcl` also applies to the ability to create a stream.
-> Members of `$admins` always have access to everything, this permission cannot be removed.
+Members of `$admins` always have access to everything, you cannot remove this permission.

-When a permission is set on a stream in your system it will override the default, however it is not necessary to specify all permissions on a stream.
-It is only necessary to specify those which differ from the default.
+When you set a permission on a stream, it overrides the default values.
+However, it's not necessary to specify all permissions on a stream.
+It's only necessary to specify those which differ from the default.

-> [!WARNING]
+> [!NOTE]
-> All these examples assume you have a user named `ouro` that has been created on your system.
+> All these examples assume you have created a user named `ouro`.
 The examples also assume the password is `ouroboros`.

 ### Example